Welcome to the Department of Law and Criminology at Aberystwyth University.

 Coming from a small town in mid-Wales, I was slightly nervous about going to University to study law.
 However, Aberystwyth is such a welcoming and peaceful place, that I soon forgot about my worries.
-The town is made up of mainly students, so you never feel out of place walking around.
+Aberystwyth is a University town so you never feel out of place walking around.
 The students & staff at the Department of Law & Criminology are by far some of the friendliest, which means that you never feel as though you’re out of place.
-I have made great friends in the department, and formed meaningful relationships with staff members.
+I have made great friends in the department and formed meaningful relationships with staff members.
 Despite not being the largest department, the opportunities available to students are incredible.
 Staff encourage students to consider their career early on, which has helped me to determine what I would like to do once I graduate – which is to work in a legal capacity advising businesses and/or banks.

 Andrew James Hall

 Law is a challenging subject which stretches me each and every day and that is exactly why I enjoy it!
 Thanks to both the brilliant staff and the extensive resources available to students, the challenge remains one which I’ve never felt was out of my grasp.
 Aberystwyth itself is a great town, ideal for a variety of students.
 It has something to offer for everyone, and I know of no better place to make close friends.
 The town is very relaxed and welcoming, and when it is sunny there is no place in the UK I’d rather be.